stonepros/stone/doc/radosgw/swift.rst

 ===============================
- Ceph Object Gateway Swift API
+ Stone Object Gateway Swift API
 ===============================

-Ceph supports a RESTful API that is compatible with the basic data access model of the `Swift API`_.
+Stone supports a RESTful API that is compatible with the basic data access model of the `Swift API`_.

 API
 ---